ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 deployments implementing this extension, all information required for aggregating a report is included in the report itself.
 There is no need for out-of-band task orchestration between leader and helpers, therefore making adoption of DAP easier.

-Implementations of this extension also has better privacy and security since aggregators must create tasks using the same parameters client sent.
-Task authors cannot give clients and aggregators different task parameters to reduce privacy guarantee on the aggregate result.
+Since aggregators must create tasks using the same parameters client sent, this extension prevents task authors from giving clients and aggregators different task parameters in order to achieve reduced privacy guarantee, without requiring an out-of-band mechanism.

 This extension affects upload, aggregate and collect sub-protocols.